Coptic Egypt: The Christians of the Nile: Reception

 On Babelio, the book has an average of 4.0/5 based on 4 ratings.
-Goodreads reported, based on 20 ratings, the UK edition gets an average of 3.55 out of 5, and the US edition 3.35/5 based on 26 ratings, indicating 'generally positive opinions'.

 In the Anglican newspaper Church Times, the review says: 'From the book, a glossy paperback crammed with facts and pictures.'

 The Cairene broadsheet Al-Ahram Weekly gave the book a positive review: 'A small informative, well-researched and beautiful publication that conveys the richness and diversity of the Coptic heritage.'

 Danièle Gillemon and Christian Laporte of Le Soir wrote that the book 'leaves nothing in the shadow of Christian Egypt. [...]
 For he [Christian Cannuyer] is fundamentally a linguist, Coptic remains an inexhaustible fount of knowledge and documentation.
 So it is not only addressed to students of Egyptology but to historians of early Christianity and to those of gnosis.
 His book is a model of the genre, a genre which, it must be said, already has a lot of interesting titles.
 Popularisation?
 Yes, but made by a specialist. [...]
 [Compared with the Coptic Encyclopedia], neophytes will undoubtedly prefer the excellent and very handy "Découvertes Gallimard".'